NextronSystems/thor-manual/scanning/scan-modes.rst

   could corrupt your database due to the high load of the server.
 Snapshots/backups are advised before using this mode.

-* **Difference** ``--diff``
+* **Difference** ``--delta

-  The Diff Mode looks for a last scan and last finished modules in the local THOR DB and scans only elements on disk that have been changed or created since the last scan start.
+  The Delta mode looks for a last scan and last finished modules in the local THOR DB and scans only elements on disk that have been changed or created since the last scan start.
 This mode applies shortcuts to the "Filesystem", "Eventlog" and "Registry" modules.
-Diff scans are typically the shortest scans but require a completed previous scan.
+Delta scans are typically the shortest scans but require a completed previous scan.
 This scan mode is also susceptible to the so-called "Timestomping".

-These scan modes can also be combined, e.g. for ``--soft --diff``, though not all combinations may make sense, e.g. ``--soft --intense``.
+These scan modes can also be combined, e.g. for ``--soft --delta``, though not all combinations may make sense, e.g. ``--soft --deep``.

 The following tables give an overview on the active modules and features in the different scan modes.
 The :ref:`scanning/modules:modules` section lists